cpske/ISP/feedback/labexam1-feedback.md

     self.assertEqual(self.account.balance, 900)  # always fails
 ```

-So, you need to fix False Positives before you can **really** test the code.
+So, you need to identify and fix any False Positives.

+> False Positive and False Negative in medical tests.
+>
+> A false positive means the test indicates you have a condition even though you do not.
+> A false negative means the test "passes" (you don't have the condition) even though you do.
+>
+> Which is worse?
+> Compare these, and consider the consequences of a false positive or false negative.
+>
+> * A test whether you have the Covid-19 virus.
+> * A test whether you have the Covid-19 antibodies to protect against the Covid-19 virus.

 ## How I Tested

 I used 2 BankAccount classes:

 1. A correct BankAccount class, according to the specification.
-2. A BankAccount containing 6 different errors which are activated using an environment variable.
+2. A BankAccount containing 7 different errors which are activated using an environment variable.
 Only 1 error is active at a time.

 I tested for errors that a competant programmer might realistically make.
 Many of these are "edge" cases or failure to match the specification.

-The 6 errors are:
+The defects are:

 | BUG  | Description                      |
 |------|:---------------------------------|